metacraft-labs/DendrETH/README.md

 [Darwinia][2], [Alex Stokes][3] and the Nimbus team to deliver the first end-to-end implementation capable of syncing the entire Mainnet history since Altair.
-Our current [Solidity contract][4] leverages a [Circom zero-knowledge circuit][5] to the verify the BLS signatures of the Ethereum 2 validators and to apply most of the syncing protocol rules.
+Our current [Solidity contract][4] leverages a [Circom zero-knowledge circuit][5] to verify the BLS signatures of the Ethereum 2 validators and to apply most of the syncing protocol rules.
 At the moment, parts of the light client update verification logic is still done in Solidity, but our team is well on track to implement a complete header-to-header zero-knowledge circuit which will enable any